Soy Sauce

 - Pour a moderate amount of soy sauce on the small plate.

 Dip the Sashimi in it.
-Never pour directly on the Sashimi. - Put a moderate amount of Wasabi on the sashimi.
+Never pour directly on it. - Put a moderate amount of Wasabi on the sashimi.

-Don’t dissolve it in the plate to enjoy both flavors. - Pick up the small plate and hold it in your hand in order to avoid spilling the liquid.
+In order to enjoy the flavours of wasabi, it’s advisable not to dissolve it in the plate. - Pick up the small plate and hold it in your hand in order to avoid spilling the liquid.

 It is considered poor manners to use your hand like a saucer.